MekodoDE/generic_acme_role/README.md

 ACME
 =========

-A role to deploy ACME in a Docker container to issue and renew Let's Encrypt certificates.
+A role to deploy ACME in a Docker container to issue and renew a Let's Encrypt certificate.<br>
+***Please consider that this playbook is defined to deploy only one certificate!***

 Requirements
 ------------